-- The principal will identify the need for and provide for continued support for the student. - The principal will consider local law enforcement as a resource.
+- The Principal will act as and/or identify liaison between student, parents, affected faculty/staff and peers. - When appropriate, parents will be encouraged to follow up with an appropriate outside evaluation for the student. - The principal will identify the need for and provide for continued support for the student. - The principal will consider local law enforcement as a resource.